d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   To disable the pulse but keep the temporary highlight, set the user option `pulsar-pulse' to nil.
 The current line will remain highlighted until another command is invoked.

+  The user option `pulsar-inhibit-hidden-buffers' controls whether Pulsar is active in hidden buffers.
+These are buffers that users normally do not interact with and are not displayed in the interface of the various buffer-switching commands.
+When this user option is nil, `pulsar-mode' will work in those buffers as well.

   To highlight the current line on demand, use the `pulsar-pulse-line' command.
 When `pulsar-pulse' is non-nil (the default), its highlight